The Bull & Bear

 The Bull & Bear is a student-run magazine at McGill University.
 Founded in 2003, the magazine was initially conceived as a platform for the voice of students in the Desautels Faculty of Management.
 In 2012, the magazine widened its scope to include McGill affairs and Montreal-wide news, and it is today considered a general undergraduate news magazine.
 The Bull & Bear publishes articles online on a rolling basis, and it prints one issue per semester.

-Today, The Bull & Bear publishes articles in five sections: News, Arts & Culture, Opinion, Sports, and Business & Technology.
+Today, The Bull & Bear publishes articles in four sections: News, Arts & Culture, Opinion, and Business & Economy.
 It also publishes a weekly podcast on campus affairs named Office Hours and provides media services for McGill clubs and Montreal-based organizations.

 Organizational structure

-The Bull & Bear is made up of approximately 70 staff members who work on a volunteer basis.
+The Bull & Bear is made up of approximately 75 staff members who work on a volunteer basis.
 The publication is composed of five sections: News, Opinion, Arts and Culture, Business and Technology, and, as of fall 2020, Sports.
 The publication is led by the executive editor and one to two managing editors.
 The editorial board, which oversees the direction of editorial activities, is composed of the executive editor, managing editor(s), and 10 section editors.